 In the afternoon you have free time for a walk on your own through the extensive rice terraces.
 Overnight stay in Tiantouzhai.

 Day 10: TIANTOUZHAI – HIKING TOUR TO PING’AN – TRAVEL TO YANGSHUO

 Simple breakfast in local style.
 From Tiantouzhai you walk for 4-5 hours through the beautiful landscape towards Ping'An (easy hiking).

-In Zhongliu you will have lunch with a local Yao ethnic minority family.
+Along the way you enjoy lunch with a local Yao ethnic minority family.
 The Yao women are known for their long hair.
 Traditionally, Yao women cut their hair only once in a lifetime, when they reach the age of 16.
-The length of the Yao women's hair has even earned them an entry in the Guinnes Book of Records.
+The length of the Yao women's hair has even earned them an entry in the Guinness Book of Records.

 Check-in at your hotel, which is located just outside Yangshuo in a small village.
 Overnight in Yangshuo.